 I watch him under the dim glow of the attic’s only light bulb.
 He has the look of a hipster (minus the hip part) with his Buddy Holly glasses containing thick coke bottle lenses, and his plaid shirt tucked tight into his blue jeans.
-His carrot red hair (a mutual curse we’ve inherited from Dad) is slick with gel and parted to one side.
+His carrot red hair (a mutual curse we’ve both inherited from Dad) is slick with gel and parted to one side.
 June calls him Opie and for more than the obvious reasons.
-Oliver belongs to a different time, decades past, when he could’ve enjoyed hardware that didn’t run on apps but good old electricity.
-He would’ve been able to find others like himself, those destined to design and launch the Saturn V rockets and the Mercury space capsules.
-He may have even been popular instead of a loner, though the thought seems insane.
+Oliver was born five decades too late.
+He was meant to enjoy hardware that didn’t run on apps but good old electricity.
+In postwar suburbia he would’ve been able to find others like himself, those destined to design and launch the Saturn V rockets and the Mercury space capsules.

 “Maybe you can show me a few things?”
 I say, my enthusiasm as fake as a million dollar bill.
 I can’t for the life of me get into this stuff.
+In 1955 America I’d spent my afternoons reading Nancy Drew and listening to Ritchie Valens on an AM radio.
 “You know, ham radio things.”

 “It looks neat.”
 God, we’ve become our own after-school special!
 And to think that Mrs. Jane put me up to this.
 After Mom’s nagging, Opie has already seen her once.
 She hoped to get him out of his shell and out of the attic, but all he did was talk Mrs. Jane’s ear off about the wonders of Morse code.

 He just needs a friend, Jane said.
 Maybe.
 But who doesn’t need a friend?